combient/wercker-example-java-redis/README.md

 [Wercker](http://wercker.com/).
 It consists of two containers:

 - a REST api service and
-- a REDIS key store service.
+- a REDIS key/value store service

 The REST api contains one resource which increments a page-hit counter in the REDIS service and prints a greeting containing this counter in a text/html response.